EhabAhmedCX/EhabAhmedCX/README.md

 ---

 **Currently based in Cairo, Egypt** (relocated from Dubai in December 2025)
-Open to **CX Automation & Operations Specialist** roles in Egypt and remote/GCC opportunities.
+Open to **CX Automation & Operations** roles in Egypt and remote/GCC opportunities.

 ---